-While lactobacillus is one of the most helpful (identified) microorganisms in the human vaginal tract, it isn’t always good news if this generally-friendly bacteria get out of control.
-Usually unless there is a factor that is perpetuating the problem, it is easy to get back under control.
+While lactobacilli is one of the most helpful microorganisms in the human vaginal tract, it isn’t always good news if this generally-friendly bacteria get out of control and one species dominates.

 How do I know if I have cytolytic vaginosis?

-This is particularly true when a suspected (untested) yeast infection doesn’t respond to antifungals, over and over, and when probiotic use makes the problem worse.
+When a suspected (untested) yeast infection doesn’t respond to antifungals, over and over, and when probiotic use makes the problem worse.
 Cytolytic vaginosis tends to be cyclic, as the food supply relies heavily on oestrogen to stimulate glycogen.
-This means symptoms will get worse at certain times, as a pattern.
+This means symptoms will get worse at certain times of your menstrual cycle when oestrogen is high.

 How cytolytic vaginosis works

-Cytolytic vaginosis is also called lactobacillus overgrowth syndrome or Doderlein’s cytolysis, and is characterised by an overgrowth of Lactobacilli.
+Cytolytic vaginosis is also called lactobacillus overgrowth syndrome or Doderlein’s cytolysis, and is characterised by an overgrowth of lactobacilli species.
 This overgrowth actually damages the vaginal cells and results in the cell wall rupturing and the cell dying.

-Cyto means cell, and lytic means death – cytolytic vaginosis is therefore a condition involving the disintegration of the vaginal cell wall.
+cytolytic vaginosis is therefore a condition involving the disintegration of the vaginal cell wall

 Symptoms of cytolytic vaginosis